rawmid/Web_Terminal/README.md

-Here’s a short, punchy version for your GitHub README:

----

-# RTM Data Transfer Simulator 💻⚡
+# RTM Data Transfer Simulator

 Simulates a hacker-style terminal in your browser with random logs, IPs, hashes, and a loading progress bar.
 Fun, aesthetic, and interactive.

 **Features**